CP1401/Practicals/prac_02/README.md

 `programs.py` with:

 - Discount Price
-- Kilometres to Miles
+- Kilometres to Miles (with pseudocode)
-- Holiday Cost
+- Holiday Cost (with pseudocode)
-- Deep Sleep Calculation (Percentage)
+- Deep Sleep Calculation